FIXED: Frustratingly Easy Domain Generalization with Mixup: Preliminaries

 \subsection{Background}

-According to~\cite{wang2021generalizing}, data augmentation is a common technique to cope with domain generalization problems.
+Data augmentation is a common technique to cope with DG.
 Among existing methods, Mixup~\cite{zhang2018mixup} is a popular data augmentation approach and has shown good performance in many fields.
 It constructs synthetic training samples based on two random data points:

 where $Beta(\alpha, \alpha)$ is the Beta distribution and $\alpha \in (0,\infty)$ is a hyperparameter that controls the strength of interpolation between feature-target pairs, recovering the ERM principle as $\alpha \rightarrow 0$.
 Mixup extends the training distribution by incorporating the intuition that linear interpolations of feature vectors should lead to linear interpolations of the associated targets into the training set.
 As a powerful data augmentation technique, Mixup has played a vital role to enhance sample diversity in domain generalization problems~\cite{wang2020heterogeneous,xu2021fourier,zhou2021domain}.